 ExpressVPN Streaming, Geo-unblocking, and Torrenting

-So far, so good for ExpressVPN, but is streaming and torrenting the icing on the cake?
+So far, so good for ExpressVPN, but are streaming and torrent downloading the icing on the cake?
 Well, it really is.
 Let's start.
-ExpressVPN unblocks:
+ExpressVPN unblocks most services you will throw at it.

 - Disney+ US, UK, Italy, Australia (Keep in mind that Disney+ on desktop requires a credit/debit card of the same region you are signing up for.
 To bypass this, use a US Google Play Store account – make a new one – and Google Play will accept payments from anywhere in the world.
 I don't know if this works for iOS too).